jitsi-contrib/docker-images/jitsi-component-selector/README.md

 - This service needs `Redis` and `ASAP key server`.
 - Assumed that the host IP is `172.17.17.1`.

-Run the following in this folder but in a different shell to simulate ASAP key server.
+Run the following command in this folder but in a different shell to simulate ASAP key server.

 ```bash
 python3 -m http.server -d ../files/asap 8000
 ```

+Pull the image and run:

 ```bash
 docker run -d -p 6379:6379 redis